CyberCat-Institute/open-game-engine/Tutorial/TUTORIAL.md

 NOTE: For the compiler to work, the order of the fields must be kept intact.
 For instance, `operation` has to preceed `returns`.
 However, fields are optional.
 That is, if, for instance, there is no input, one ignore that field.

 Recall that our goal is to model each component as a possible standalone open game which can be connected.
 The main difference between the outer and inner layer is that the each Line requires an operation field.
 This is where information is actually transformed or generated.
 We will see several canonical operations that one can use.
-This includes, as depicted in the box above, a decision operator which, given some possible prior observation, and an action space (a list of possible actions to take), and information that is returned (his payoff), models a single agent who chooses an action.
+This includes, as depicted in the box above, a decision operator which -- given some possible prior observation, an action space (a list of possible actions to take), and information that is returned (his payoff) -- models a single agent who chooses an action.

 What action?
 For now, you can think about the agent maximizing his expected payoffs.
 In principle, we can also consider other decision criteria.
 But for simplicity, we will stick to the maximization for now.